zdravkov/kendo-docs/api/web/window.md

 Specifies whether the window should show a modal overlay over the page.

+### pinned `Boolean`*(default: false)*

+Specifies whether the window should be pinned, i.e. it will not move together with the page content during scrolling.

+### position `Object`

+A collection of one or two members, which define the initial Window's top and/or left position on the page.

+### position.top `Number`

+Specifies the initial top position of the window.

+### position.left `Number`

+Specifies the initial left position of the window.

 ### resizable `Boolean`*(default: true)*

 Enables (**true**) or disables (**false**) the ability for users to resize a